Are We Setting Up Crew to Succeed … Or to Fail?

 - Introducing unnecessarily, complicated, or punitive procedures that discourage the crew from reporting;

-- Storing reports and using them to decide on promotions, full time contracts or base requests.
+- Storing reports and using them to decide on promotions, full-time contracts or base requests.

 The trainer reinforces that, if we want the crew to follow new procedures, it is good to consider potential barriers that may prevent the crew from following these procedures.
-“Way too often, operators complain that the crew don’t do what they are told to, but the operator has set the crew up to fail, when making it difficult, or unattractive, to follow the procedure”, says Dr. Jackson.
+“Way too often, operators complain that the crew doesn’t do what they are told to, but the operator has set the crew up to fail, when making it difficult, or unattractive, to follow the procedure”, says Dr. Jackson.

 About the “Implementing a Fatigue Risk Management System” course

 This course has been designed to be consistent with the EASA regulations as well as ICAO’s latest guidance material on Fatigue Risk Management System (FRMS).
 The course covers both ORO.FTL.110 (managing fatigue under SMS) and ORO.FTL.120 (Fatigue Risk Management).
-In addition to providing detailed explanation of the science of sleep, circadian rhythms and the impact of fatigue on individual and operational performance, the course includes a series of ‘how to’ sessions each focusing on a different aspect of FRMS requirements.
+In addition to providing a detailed explanation of the science of sleep, circadian rhythms and the impact of fatigue on individual and operational performance, the course includes a series of ‘how to’ sessions each focusing on a different aspect of FRMS requirements.
 There are no pre-requisites.

 Got interested?
 Register for the next course session!
 More information on the link: https://jaato.com/courses/75/